aterreno/blog/content/experiences-as-an-interviewee/index.md

 As a candidate I’ve realised a few things:

 -   **The code test can give more false negatives than benefits**, in my case I found myself unmotivated (so the ‘sell’ phase wasn’t good enough), tired (I had to do 3 code tests in 3 days on top of usual work, personal, family duties), which ended up in failing a few interviews.
     I might not be the best coder in town but I am still very hands-on, I co-wrote a whole platform in the last couple of years, so those tests didn’t really work.
-I also found especially dull the tests using libraries or with long readmes or hard to solve problems.
+I also found especially dull the tests using libraries or with long READMEs or hard to solve problems.
 If the objective is this person can code an in a clean readable manner, then what is the point of using libraries?
 -   **The best way to understand a company is to breathe the air of the current employees**, work together on some real problem, spend a day, including lunch, coffee breaks with existing teams, meet the founders.
 Only after a candidate should be introduced to the next level.
 Exchanging way of working, knowing for real (not hearing the polished version at conferences or on blog posts) how a company works it’s a fantastic exchange of knowledge, an exercise that shouldn’t be just limited to the job hunting days, but something to do every so often
 -   **Phone calls, emails: you are doing it all wrong**, timing is an issue, but there’s plenty of software to do either one-way-interviews or remote face to face interviews.
 -   **Interviews are great to understand yourself**, who you are, where you are and where you want to be.